silaspe/maths/docs/lambda.md

 #### chapter $2$: What is this $\lambda$?

 Ok, so, what was this $\lambda$ stuff from earlier?
 (Finally he explains it.)
 So, lambda is a signafier, it's a way to indicate that we are starting the definition of a function.
-So, we can read this (this $\lambda a. a$) as: we're starting the definition of a function ($\lambda$), which takes a single input ($a$), or parameter (The $.$ signafies that we are no longer writing down the parameters, and now), and returns some expression ($a$).
+So, we can read this (this $\lambda a. a$) as: we're starting the definition of a function ($\lambda$), which takes a single input ($a$), or parameter (The $.$ signafies that we are no longer writing down the parameters), and returns some expression ($a$).
 This whole thing is called a lambda abstraction in lambda calculus.

 ### chapter $3$: What is Lambda Calculus?